Brunson v. Adams

 “We the People” created our Government, therefore “We” are the creators of our Government. . . .
 And whenever Government acts in ways that is contrary to our God- given rights as referred in the Declaration of Independence, then “We” have the right “to abolish it, and to institute new Government” that will be subject to “We” as their employers and rulers.

-He alleged that he “received his rights by our divine Creator and that the Constitution was set in place to protect these rights.
+He contended that he “received his rights by our divine Creator and that the Constitution was set in place to protect these rights.
 Therefore, “We the People” are the master, ruler or employer of our government.”

 The U.S. Constitution was written with honor, respect and recognition of our Lord Jesus Christ as memorialized in Article VII Clause 3 which states, “ . . . in the Year of our Lord . . .”